 Hey guys!
 How is everyone doing today?
 I hope you are all doing awesome.

 I know that I am doing particularly fantastic this week.
-Last week was kind of a downer week but this week has been such a dramatic improvement that I want to run around, singing at the top of my lung, under a rainbow that rains ice cream.
+Last week was kind of a downer week but this week has been such a dramatic improvement that I want to run around, drug singing at the top of my lung, ambulance under a rainbow that rains ice cream.
 I mean, seriously, that’s how I feel right now.

 In the last couple weeks, I’ve been really able to put in a lot of effort and work into my blog, and into my new blog (I started an official fansite for Leigh Bardugo‘s Grisha trilogy called The Grisha Army) and I am really excited about it.